shpaass/tracking-and-testing/README.md

-This repository shows how to refactor `else-if` into separate functions.
-Also to test other small things.
+This repository is to test various things.